lukegeiken4/Hypeline/README.md

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+PAUL
+Paul is making a contribution finally
+It does need to be documented and I hope to make this more of a learning tool by adding the wiki and other information about how the node.js app works from a hardware and network perspective

 ## License